kjolley/BIGSdb_documentation/curator_guide.rst

 Next, select the isolates whose sequences you wish to scan against.
 Multiple isolates can be selected by holding down the Ctrl key.
 All isolates can be selected by clicking the 'All' button under the isolate selection list.
+On database with a large number of isolates, you will need to enter a list of isolate ids rather than pick from a list.

 Select either individual loci or schemes (collections of loci) to scan against.
 Again, multiple selections can be made.